echronos/echronos/components/task/docs.md

 This configuration item specifies the task's name (also see [Task Names]).
 Each task must have a unique name.
 The name must be of an identifier type.
-This is a mandatory configuration item with not default.
+This is a mandatory configuration item with no default.

 ### `tasks/task/function`